The Word on the Herd-April 23, 2013

 The Word on the Herd-March 4, 2013

-In 2012, Herd defensive lineman Alex Bazzie was named a third-team All-Conference USA selection by Phil Steele, the second-highest total among the league's defensive linemen.
+In 2012, Herd defensive lineman Alex Bazzie was named All-Conference USA third team by Phil Steele.

-Price earned bachelor's degrees in interdisciplinary studies (1998) and health and education (2002) from Virginia Tech.
-He and his wife Jennifer have two daughters, Madison Jane and Riley Elizabeth.
+Price, 43, came to Tech from Dunkirk, Md., where he starred at Northern High School.
+He earned bachelor's degrees in interdisciplinary studies (1998) and health and education (2002) from Virginia Tech.